 To protect your smart home from hackers, a basic idea is to have a very different password for every consideration you have.
 Smart products are connected to the software.
-While it could be convenient to have a similar password for each account, it could be compared to an individual serving the data in a plate to the hacker.
+While it could be convenient to have a similar password for each account, you could compare it to an individual serving the data on a plate to the hacker.

 There is plenty of great anti-virus software on the market, including some robust free options.
 Unfortunately, most smart home devices lack the computing power to run dedicated anti-virus software.

 But anti-virus protection works great for your tablets, laptops, and PCs to protect your smart home from hackers.
 While not exactly smart home devices, they are still part of the same network and could provide as much or more access to your private information and accounts.

 Anti-virus software is essential to protect your smart home from hackers and also to protect your home systems from malware that could lead to stolen data and financial information, as well as a host of other potential threats.

 Wi-Fi Security is Must

 Securing your WiFi router is another essential tip to protect your smart home from hackers.
 Most smart devices connect to your device through the same Wi-Fi network your phone is connected to these days.

 Making your wifi password stronger with a number, or maybe some special characters.
 It should not be easily guessable and definitely not related to you in any way, certainly not your phone number to protect your smart home from hackers.

 Two Factor Authentication is the process of adding an extra layer of security for your account besides the password you already have to protect your smart home from hackers.
 With Two Factor Authentication, you will always get an OTP on the mobile number you’ll have to put in before logging in to your account.
 While many services might not have the functionality, you should definitely enable it wherever you have the option.